-The Mount Sinai Health System is ranked #1 in diversity among hosptials and health systems by Forbes and DiversityInc.
+The Mount Sinai Health System is ranked among the nation’s top hospitals and health systems for diversity by DiversityInc.
 In addition, seven of our health system hospitals have been recognized as leaders in LGBTQ health care equality by the Human Rights Campaign.
 We work in partnership with the Mount Sinai System’s Office for Diversity and Inclusion to advance our efforts in fostering an equitable and inclusive workplace and patient care experience for our faculty, staff, students, trainees, and patients.

 We actively recruit and welcome residents from underrepresented backgrounds.
 Working with the Center for Multicultural and Community Affairs, we invite fourth year students from groups underrepresented in medicine to participate in four-week electives at Mount Sinai Kravis Children’s Hospital through the Visiting Electives Program for Students Underrepresented in Medicine (VEPSUM).

 Residents receive formal curriculum in racism and bias throughout their three years of training, including topics such as Everyday Bias in Clinical Medicine, Mitigating Racism through Clinical Teaching, Developing Anti-Racist Skills, and Navigating Racist and Sexist Patient Behavior.
-Our Health Equity Journal Club is co-led by members of our residency and social work programs.
+Our Health Equity Journal Club is co-led by members of our residency, social work and child life programs.
 In addition, residents are invited and encouraged to share in anti-racism efforts with the Department of Pediatrics (Chats for Change) as well as within the medical school (Change Now).
-Our Pediatrics departmental committment to anti-racism can be found here.
+Our Human Rights and Social Justice Leadership (HRSJL) Track is a new, two-year program designed to train pediatricians who will be leaders and agents of change, leveraging advocacy, social activism, research, and quality improvement to promote justice and health equity in marginalized and oppressed communities.
+Our Pediatrics departmental commitment to anti-racism can be found here.

 The mission of the Pediatrics Diversity Committee at Mount Sinai Kravis Children’s Hospital is to serve as a catalyst for change, promoting diversity and inclusiveness for all.